tgbrooks/dependentsimr/README.md

 The `copula` package provides even more flexible dependence options through use of copulas (the NORTA approach is equivalent to using Gaussian copulas).
 All of these packages provide more flexibility in specifying dependence than our package, which can only mimic an existing dataset, and therefore the longer run-times may be unavoidable for use cases where researchers need to parameterize the dependence structure.

-The `corpcor` package provides a James-Stein style shrinkage estimator for the correlation matrix for sample-limited cases like omics.
+The `corpcor` package provides a James-Stein style shrinkage estimator of the covariance matrix for sample-limited cases like omics.
-For inference, this is superior to our simple rank $k$ approximation, however for simulation, shrinkage of variance is not desirable as generated data does not reflect a realistic level of variation.
+For inference, this is superior to our simple rank $k$ approximation, however for simulation, shrinkage of variance is not desirable as the generated data does not reflect a realistic level of variation.
 Moreover, `corpcor` yields full-rank correlation matrices that are not efficient to sample from.